Genetic Engineering Multiple choice questions and answers

 Related: Biology general questions

-Ques.
-Which one is used as vector in genetic engineering?
+Which one is used as a vector?

 (a) Cyanophage